 In this output, the controller number is the "scsi" number and the drive address is the "disk" number.
-The type of controller is not listed.
-As a rule, workstations have integral controllers and servers may have integral SCSI controllers or non-integral controllers that are SCSI or VME.
+The type of controller isn't listed.
+As a rule of thumb, workstations have integral controllers and servers may have integral SCSI controllers or non-integral controllers that are SCSI or VME.
 On some Challenge systems, the output of hinv in the PROM monitor shows only disks on the boot IOP (I/O processor).